-The cyber attacker concocts a story in which the company is in the process of acquiring something very important and the issue is time sensitive and confidential.
+The cyber attacker concocts a story in which the company is in the process of acquiring something very important and the issue is time-sensitive and confidential.
 This is the “perfect opportunity” for the unassuming junior employee to shine.
-Figure 1 represents the two most commonly seen scenarios in BEC attacks.

-Cyber attackers usually take advantage of the two situations presented in Figure 1 above.
+Cyber attackers usually take advantage of the two situations.
 Note these are not the only two possible situations, but they are the most common in terms of attorney impersonation.

 Cyber attacker compromises an executive’s account and sends an email to an employee.
 The email states they will be contacted by an attorney later and that he/she was included in a confidential or time-sensitive transaction.

-Later, the employee is contacted, usually via email, phone call or SMS, informing them about the case and also on next steps.
+Later, the employee is contacted, usually, via email, phone call or SMS, informing them about the case and also on the next steps.

 In this approach, the attacker uses the commitment of an executive account to give more strength to the malicious scheme.
 The situation is so elaborate that the employee doesn’t doubt the legitimacy of the situation.

-In fact, the situation here depicted describes the general format of this type of social engineering attacks, which aims to transfer funds to the account controlled by the attacker, or get sensitive company information.
+In fact, the situation here depicted describes the general format of this type of social engineering attack, which aims to transfer funds to the account controlled by the attacker or get sensitive company information.